florisdobber/florisdobber/README.md

 # Hi, I'm Floris 👋

-I'm an incoming Computational Finance MSc student at UCL, graduating in September 2024.
+I'm a Computational Finance MSc student at UCL, graduating in September 2024.
 In my spare time I develop quantitative trading systems at [MCD Capital](https://www.mcdcapital.net/about).

 In the past I was... \
 🎓 data science major at [Northeastern University](https://www.northeastern.edu/) (graduated in 2023) \